sapphirepp/sapphirepp/doc/examples/scattering-only.md

 physical motivation and show how @sapphire translates this problem to finite elements.
 Next, we show how to implement the example in @sapphire.
 We start with a detailed description of the `config.h`, going through the file line by line giving some explanatory comments.
-Similarly, we present the `scattering.cpp` which implements the `main` function.
+Similarly, we present the `scattering-only.cpp` which implements the `main` function.
 In the results section, we show the expected output of the program and explain how to interpret it.

 As an introductory example, we want to study the simple case with only a scattering term in the VFP equation,